 Get into the Thanksgiving spirit in Corpus Christi by enjoying a homecooked meal that you don’t have to make or handle the cleanup!
 Some restaurants known to be great places to eat on Thanksgiving weekend include House of Rock in the downtown area, Ol’ Steakhouse Co. in Central Corpus Christi, and Black Sheep Bistro in the Mustang/Padre Islands area.
-Then to work off your big meal, you can get outside and walk along Padre Island, which is the longest undeveloped barrier island in the world.
+Then, to work off your big meal, you can get outside and walk along Padre Island, which is the longest undeveloped barrier island in the world and one of the best vacation destinations on the Texas coast.
 The Texas State Aquarium, Art Museum of South Texas, and Selena Museum are also worth checking out while you’re here for a getaway.

 For a German-themed Thanksgiving right here in Texas, plan your weekend getaway to Fredericksburg.
 Hill Country is beautifully colorful at this time of the year, and this picturesque wine region is perfect for getting away from your normal routines.
 There are numerous restaurants that typically stay open on Thanksgiving Day for you to enjoy a great meal, such as August E’s, David’s Old Fashion Pit BBQ, and Andy’s Steak & Seafood Grille.
 Right after Thanksgiving, the Christmas season kicks off in Fredericksburg, which is a big deal.
 This is an opportunity to start seeing holiday lights and get into the festive spirit.

 Austin is a fun and quirky city that is a favorite destination among music lovers.
 To get into the Thanksgiving spirit while you’re in town, you can sign up to run for a good cause in the annual ThunderCloud Subs Turkey Trot.
 100% of the event proceeds go to a local organization dedicated to ending homelessness in Austin.
 Operation Turkey is an opportunity to volunteer and distribute meals to people in need.
-For your own Thanksgiving meal, you can enjoy brunch or dinner at local restaurants like the Moonshine Patio Bar & Grill, Hoover’s Cooking, and Apis Restaurant & Apiary.
+For your own Thanksgiving meal, you can enjoy brunch or dinner at local restaurants like the Moonshine Grill and Hoover’s Cooking.

 Many people think of Galveston as a beach destination for summer, but it’s also fun to do a getaway here over the long Thanksgiving weekend.
 You can find restaurants serving Thanksgiving food while you enjoy warmer weather than in many other parts of Texas.
 One popular spot for Thanksgiving is the historic Hotel Galvez & Spa.
 There are plenty of opportunities for family fun in Galveston over Thanksgiving when you visit the Historic Strand and Texas Seaport Museum.
 While some attractions are closed on Thanksgiving Day, they are open the rest of the weekend.
 It’s also fun to hop on a boat operated by a local guide company to take a tour of the area.